forestdussault/genomeAnnouncements/README.md

                         coli,18.70 If the file is in the path, just provide the file name, but if it is in a different folder, the path and file name must be supplied.
-  -c COMMENTFILE, --commentfile COMMENTFILE
+  -c, --commentfile
                         A file of comments used in preparing .sqn files.
 The file looks something like this:Source DNA available from :name :address StructuredCommentPrefix ##Genome-
                         Assembly-Data-START## Assembly Method :method Genome
-                        Coverage Sequencing Technology :platform -t TEMPLATEFILE, --templatefile TEMPLATEFILE
+                        Coverage Sequencing Technology :platform -t, --templatefile
                         A template for tbl2asn to use.
 Generate the template
                         at: https://submit.ncbi.nlm.nih.gov/genbank/template/s
                         ubmission/
+  -s, --sra
-  -s SRA, --sra SRA     Path to a folder containing the fastq files used to
-                        make the assemblies.
+                        Path to a folder containing the fastq files used to make the assemblies.
 These fastq files will be renamed to match assembly names
+  -e, --exclude
+                        Trim and/or exclude contigs (and subsequently renumber downstream contigs) identified to be contaminated by NCBI's contamination screen -r, --contaminationreport
+                        Name of .txt file containing trim/exclude information.
+                        This is usually the FCSreport.txtreturned by NCBI following the upload of assemblies
 ```